CaelestisZ/DSxAlgorithms/README.md

 ### Stack

 -   Linear Data Structures
--   Follows a LIFO order for performing operations
+-   Follows a LIFO or a FILO order for performing operations
 -   Stacks can be implemented using
     -   Arrays
     -   Linked Lists